maryamkameli/portfolio/README.md

 ### **Neural Machine Translation**
 **Spring 2022** | **Advanced Natural Language Processing**
 - Designed a neural machine translation system utilizing the Transformer architecture in PyTorch to translate text between two languages.
-- **Impact:** Demonstrated the ability of deep learning techniques to model complex sequential data with high accuracy.

 ### **Position Detection in Soccer**
 **Spring 2021** | **Computer Vision**
 - Implemented a system to analyze soccer match footage for locating and tracking players, identifying their teams, and generating a 2D map of player positions from a bird's-eye view.
-- **Impact:** Created tools to enhance sports analytics and tactical analysis for coaches and analysts.

 ### **Smart Parking System**
 **Fall 2020** | **Design of Digital Systems (FPGA, ASIC)**
 - Designed and simulated a smart parking system using VHDL, capable of monitoring available parking spaces and guiding vehicles to the nearest available spot.
-- **Impact:** Showcased the potential of FPGA-based systems for efficient, real-time parking management solutions.

 ---